Accessing the homogeneity scale with 21 cm intensity mapping surveys: Beam effects in configuration space

-We adopt the {\tt Halofit} model for the non-linear power spectrum \citep{Halofit:2003, Takahashi:2012}.
-The factor $\bar{T}_{\rm HI} b_{\rm HI}$ enters as an overall normalization in the 2pCF, which can be independently constrained, and is therefore set to unity.
-Our analysis thus focuses on the matter distribution convolved with the instrumental beam, isolating its effect in correlation space.
+The factor $\bar{T}_{\rm HI} b_{\rm HI}$ enters the 2pCF as an overall normalization factor, which can be independently constrained.
+To isolate the impact of the instrumental beam on the clustering signal, we thus set $\bar{T}_{\rm HI} b_{\rm HI}=1$ throughout this analysis.

-Integration of equation \ref{eq:integral} is usually carried out by efficient numerical algorithms, to properly account for the numerical instability of the spherical Bessel term.
-We employ the {\tt FFTLog} algorithm through the Python package {\tt mcfit}\footnote{\url{https:/github.com/eelregit/mcfit}}.
-We validate our methodology against a $\sigma=0$ case computed with Hankl \citep{Hankl:2021}, a Python implementation of the {\tt FFTLog} algorithm that efficiently performs Hankel transforms and yields a numerically stable computation of the power spectrum.
-The resulting two-point correlation functions differ by at most 2 per cent over the $r$ scales considered.
-In addition, the beam term smooths the oscillatory instabilities of the Bessel function for $\sigma>0$, further improving the accuracy of the calculation.
+The integration of equation \ref{eq:integral} involves highly oscillatory spherical Bessel functions and is thus numerically challenging.
+We perform this calculation using the {\tt FFTLog} algorithm as implemented in the Python package {\tt mcfit}\footnote{\url{https:/github.com/eelregit/mcfit}}, which is designed to provide stable and efficient Hankel-type transforms.
+We validate our implementation by comparing with the $\sigma=0\degr$ case computed using {\tt Hankl} \citep{Hankl:2021}, finding agreement at the level of better than 0.1 per cent over the range ($5-200\, {\rm Mpc}\, h^{-1}$).
+For non-zero beam widths ($\sigma>0$), the beam smoothing further suppresses residual numerical oscillations, improving the stability of the calculation.

 Figure~\ref{fig:xi} shows the 2pCF calculated for different beam widths, $\sigma$.
 Although the comoving size of the beam is not particularly large compared to $R_{\rm H}$ ($R_{\rm beam}=13.5\,\mathrm{Mpc}\,\mathrm{h}^{-1}$ for $\sigma=0.4\degr$), its impact extends across all scales.
 Two main effects can be identified in the 2pCF: (a) at small separations, the beam smooths the clustering signal, reducing the amplitude; the suppressed information is redistributed to larger scales, where the amplitude increases; and (b) the BAO peak becomes smeared at larger $\sigma$, illustrating the difficulty of recovering it from IM observations.
+Both conclusions are in agreement with results of \citet{2021/kennedy} and \citet{avila2022h}